loopbackio/loopback.io/pages/en/lb4/Testing-Your-application.md

 When writing an application accessing data in a database, it's a best practice to use [Repositories](./Repositories.html) to encapsulate all data-access/persistence-related code and let other parts of the application (typically [Controllers](./Controllers.html)) to depend on these Repositories for data access.
 In order to test Repository dependants (e.g. Controllers) in isolation, we need to provide a test double, usually as a test stub.

+In traditional object-oriented languages like Java or C#, in order to allow the unit tests to provide a custom implementation of the repository API, the controller needs to depend on an interface describing the API, and the repository implementation needs to implement this interface.
+The situation is easier in JavaScript and TypeScript.
+Thanks to the dynamic nature of the language, it’s possible to mock/stub entire classes.

 Creating a test double for a repository class is very easy with Sinon.JS' utility function `createStubInstance`.
 It's important to create a new stub instance for each unit test in order to prevent unintended re-use of pre-programmed behaviour between (unrelated) tests.

 ```ts